Tarrant County Appraisal District

 Overview of Tarrant County Appraisal District

-The Tarrant County Appraisal District is a government entity responsible for the local property tax appraisal and exemption administration in Tarrant County.
+The Tarrant County Appraisal District is a government entity responsible for local property tax appraisal and exemption administration in Tarrant County.
 Established on January 1, 1980, TAD is governed by the Texas Property Tax Code.
-The District serves over 73 jurisdictions within the county, including cities, schools, and special districts.
+The district serves more than 73 jurisdictions within the county, including cities, schools, and special districts.

 The Role of the Chief Appraiser

-The Chief Appraiser is the executive officer of the Tarrant Appraisal District, appointed by the Board of Directors.
-This individual oversees all operations within the district, including staffing, budgeting, and property valuations.
-The Chief Appraiser is authorized to delegate certain responsibilities to other personnel, ensuring the smooth functioning of the district’s various departments.
+The Chief Appraiser is the executive officer of the Tarrant Appraisal District and is appointed by the Board of Directors.
+This position oversees operations within the district, including staffing, budgeting, and property valuations.
+The Chief Appraiser may delegate certain responsibilities to other personnel as allowed by law and internal policy.

 Tarrant Appraisal District Services